j-fischer/rest-on-fire/README.md

 * Similar interfaces to the official Firebase APIs (Java/Javascript) for an easier adoption
 * Supports all basic operations: get, set, update, push & remove
 * Supports streaming events through the REST API
+* Supports retrieving and setting of Firebase security rules
 * Supports functional programming style through JDeferred's Promises
 * Uses SLF4J for logging to allow for an easy adoption of the library's logs